bibekanandadatta/JHU-Dissertation-Template/README.md

 - Add your math macros and settings in the `MATH MACROS` section.
 There's a section for non-math `OTHER MACROS` as well.
 Some examples of both types of macros are added there in the template.

-- If you find all the packages and their settings and macros to be overwhelming and distracting during writing and editing, you can cut and paste all these contents to a separate `my-preamble.tex` file (name it as you like) in the project directory.
-Then you can use the command `input{my-preamble.tex}` to make your main file appear cleaner and less distracting.
-See [managing a large project on Overleaf](https://www.overleaf.com/learn/latex/Management_in_a_large_project).
-  - You can also upgrade the template-related settings to make a LaTeX class for the thesis using the `.sty` file.
-But this is a bit of work!

 - Inside the `\begin{document} ... \end{document}` environment, the title page, and other front matters (abstract, dedication, etc.), technical chapters, bibliography chapter, and appendix chapters are added using the `\include{ }` statement.
 There is no separate chapter for TOC, LOT, LOF, etc., and additionally, headers are customized based on the type of chapter (numbered vs. unnumbered).

+> [!TIP]
+>
+> If you find all the packages and their settings and macros to be overwhelming and distracting during writing and editing, you can cut and paste all these contents to a separate `my-preamble.tex` file (name it as you like) in the project directory.
+Then you can use the command `\input{my-preamble.tex}` to make your main file appear cleaner and less distracting.
+See [managing a large project on Overleaf](https://www.overleaf.com/learn/latex/Management_in_a_large_project).

 > [!NOTE]
 >